roma-goodok/guca/docs/gpt_prompts/01_context_and_current_status.md

 - [x] Convert old (2010) "genes" from XML to JSON
 - [x] Prepare a very simple "gene," e.g., "[ ]"
 - [ ] GraphUnfoldingMachine - which executes a "gene" modifying the graph.
 The modified graph should be visualized simultaneously as it grows.
+The previous task is almost complete, but there are some issues:
+1. Currently, the GUM operates by directly looping over the list of nodes.
+When new nodes are created, they are added to the list, altering the graph's conditions before the loop ends.
+We should adopt the logic from the old C# code and the concept of cellular automata, which involves two steps:
+First, perceive (detect the state and neighbors for each cell).
+Then, act.
+Therefore, condition matching should consider the state of the graph before the loop.
+2. Let's make the page more aesthetically pleasing:
+2.1.
+Add a user interface panel on the right side of the screen.
+Move the combo box with the genes library to the top of this panel.
+Also, add a memo box to display the selected genes as text (moving this from the debug panel).
+2.2.
+Convert the debug panel into an expandable memo box to display and list the nodes.
+Place this below the combo box and the selected genes memo box.
+2.3.
+Add a status bar at the bottom of the page to display the numbers of nodes, edges, and GUM iterations.
+2.4.
+Add a frame around the canvas to define its boundaries.
+Ensure the canvas fills all the available space except for the status bar and the user interface panel.

 ## Details about Source Code
 ### Frontend